top of page

 • have regular end-of-topic testing to check understanding

-HOW PARENETS CAN HELP
+HOW PARENTS CAN HELP

 Parents are requested to play a role in their child’s home learning.
 The list outlined suggests a few quick and easy methods for parents/carers to help and support.